 2014 – A Good Year for Rare Disease Registries

 What a year 2014 has been in the area of rare disease and rare disease registries.
 It was an active year for rare disease registries.
 The number of rare disease patient registries continued to grow - from just 500 in 2011 to over 620 in 2014.
-Here are some of the highlights that I see from 2014:
+Here are some of the highlights from 2014.

-The EMA announced greater fee reductions for large companies planning to market orphan drugs for rare diseases in the EU, as a further incentive for orphan medicinal product development.
+The European Medicines Agency announced greater fee reductions for large companies planning to market orphan drugs for rare diseases in the EU, as a further incentive for orphan medicinal product development.
 It also confirmed current financial assistance for SMEs.

 EPIRARE finalised its recommendations which state that all registries should be web-based and inter-operable throughout Europe.
 In addition, the EPIRARE committee has proposed that new and existing registries use a core set of common data elements.